 An unmanaged network switch is designed so that you can simply plug them in and they work, no configuration required.
 Unmanaged switches are typically for basic connectivity.
 You'll often see them used in home networks or wherever a few more ports are needed, such as at your desk, in a lab, or in a conference room.

-Switches allow different devices on a network to communicate.
-Routers allow different networks to communicate.
+While switches allow different devices on a network to communicate, routers allow different networks to communicate.

-A router also connects networked computers to the Internet, so multiple users can share a connection.
-And a router acts as a dispatcher.
-It chooses the best route for information to travel, so that it's transmitted as efficiently as possible.
+A router is a networking device that routes data packets between computer networks.
+A router can connect networked computers to the Internet, so multiple users can share a connection.
+Routers help connect networks within an organization or connect the networks of multiple branch locations.
+And a router works as a dispatcher.
+It directs data traffic, choosing the best route for information to travel across the network, so that it's transmitted as efficiently as possible.